History Tables

 How to Enable History Tables in Weld

-- Go to the connector's configuration settings in Weld.
+- Go to the Data Source configuration in Weld.

-- Search for the tables you want to enable history for and select them.
+- Search for the tables you want to enable history for and click on options (cogwheel) icon.

 - Save the configuration and update the sync.